safesploitOrg/monoblockchain/README.md

 ### Explanation of How Mining Works (Abstract)
 [Bitcoin Mining in 4 Minutes - Computerphile](https://www.youtube.com/watch?v=wTC31ZI6QM4) will give a ver clear outline of Bitcoin mining.
-MonoBlockchain is based on the same concept and the PoW hashing algorithm is also SHA-256.
+MonoBlockchain is based on the same concept, and the PoW hashing algorithm is also SHA-256.
 So, there is little difference from a mining perspective between Bitcoin and MonoBlockchain.

 [Nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) (number once) is an arbitrary number that can be used just once in a cryptographic communication.
 The nonce is used to ensure old communications cannot be reused.